From Vulnerability Discovery to Exploit Path Construction

 That middle layer is where this project places primitive families, approximate capabilities, constraints, transition edges, and partial validation state.

-Primitive family, path role, and outcome class should be kept distinct.
-Primitive family names the capability type.
+Three distinctions need to stay explicit.
+Primitive family names the recurring capability category.
 Path role names what that capability is doing in the route.
 Outcome class names the state the route reaches if it survives validation.

-A capability-oriented primitive layer is more useful than a flat list of weakness names because many different weaknesses produce similar consequences, and those consequences are often closer to what exploit construction actually cares about.
+A capability-oriented primitive layer is more useful than a flat list of weakness names because many different weaknesses collapse into similar path roles once exploit construction begins.
+That is usually much closer to what path reasoning actually cares about.

 A useful way to read the middle layer is as working capability families rather than final taxonomic truth.
 The goal is not perfect naming.
 The goal is to make path construction computationally and organizationally possible.